joshuadavis1990/garden-planner/README.md

 ## R9 - Database Relations

 The Garden Planner API was built using a relational database model that was able to show the relationships between the application's main models/entities.
-In summary, these models are:
+In summary, these entities are:

 1. `users`
 2. `areas`